milovanderlinden/blackarch-site/_tools/binary.md

 group: binary
 ---

-Packages that operate on binary  les in some form.
+Packages that operate on binaries in some form.